AndreSteenveld/AndreSteenveld.CrossgenLanguageExt/README.md

 This repository contains a small application in an attempt to reproduce an issue involving `crossgen2` and `LanguageExt` (v4.0.2).
 It seems that applications using `LanguageExt` can't be published using the "ReadyToRun" option, when building it looks like crossgen is very busy cross-joining all generics from `LanguageExt` with each other.
 This didn't happen with `crossgen1` when using .NET 5.

+Check the changelog at the end of this README for all the changes, workarounds and experiments.

 # Setup and reproduction

 There are two project files, one for .NET 5 and one for .NET 6 with their own build profiles.
 Running both applications just from the commandline works fine;